A Fresh Perspective on History and Practice

 Parsons Paris, in partnership with the Musée des Arts Décoratifs.
 The New York and Paris campuses have the same application process and curriculum, so students will have the opportunity to begin their study in one city and take a semester or year in the other.
 Parsons' long-standing relationships with cultural institutions in Paris create opportunities for students there to engage in a unique learning experience that draws on the many collections, archives, and galleries in this historic city.

 Note: This master’s degree was formerly called History of Decorative Arts and Design.
-Changes to the program have been approved by the New York State Department of Education (NYSED) and are awaiting review by the National Association of Schools of Art and Design (NASAD).
+Changes to the program have been approved by the New York State Department of Education (NYSED) and the National Association of Schools of Art and Design (NASAD).